Instructor Discussion Sessions¶

 - Log in to AMY.
 Go to the reporting section to the “List of instructors by time period” section.
 Filter for instructors in the relevant time period.
 Download this list as csv to easily read each instructor’s email address.

 - Send the templated email to all participants as

-bcc, and copy the Mentoring Committee Chairs as well as
+bcc, and copy the Instructor Development Committee Co-Chairs as well as

 firstname.lastname@example.org any instructors with missing or invalid emails.